Zarcolio/grepaddr/README.md

 [-ipv6] [-cidr6] [-mac] [-url] [-relurl] [--baseurl <url>] [--basetag] [-csv <file>] [-decode <rounds>] [-unescape <rounds>]

-Use grepaddr to extract different kinds of addresses from stdin.
+Use GrepAddr to extract different kinds of addresses from stdin.
 If no arguments are given, addresses of all types are shown.

 optional arguments: